 You could also have a cultural and educational experience by learning more about the Sami culture.
 Visit camps where they’ll tell you first-hand about their traditional way of life.

-Norway is an incredible destination all year long, but the northernmost parts of the countries are especially beautiful in winter.
+Norway is an incredible destination all year long, but the northernmost parts of the country are especially striking in winter.

 Kirkenes is another top highlight if you want to experience Northern Norway.
 This remote town is located near the Russian and Finnish borders.
 Its location deep into the wilderness means you can easily experience its beauty.